 print(b & a) # Bitwise AND

-• b & a evaluates to 4, as it performs a bit-by-bit operation between the binary representations of 14 and 4.
+b and areturns14, since both are non-zero (truthy), and the last truthy value is returned.b & aevaluates to4, as it performs a bit-by-bit operation between the binary representations of 14 and 4.

 Use and for combining logical conditions and & for binary operations on integers or bit-level data.